Brett is a program developer, producer and educator who spent over 25 years working in media production that entertains

-Kathy Biberstein is a Sr. Vice President and General Counsel, Alkermes, a global biopharmaceutical company headquartered in Boston, MA.
+Kathy Biberstein is a Sr. Vice President and Chief Legal Officer, Alkermes, a global biopharmaceutical company headquartered in Dublin, Ireland.
 Ms. Biberstein held several senior legal positions prior to joining Alkermes in 2003, including General Counsel and member of the Executive Committee at Serono in Geneva, Switzerland from 1993 to 2000, where she built a worldwide legal department.
 Just prior to joining Alkermes, Ms. Biberstein was Of Counsel at Crowell & Moring LLC, and earlier in her career, Ms. Biberstein was a member of the Executive Board of the World Economic Forum.
 Ms. Biberstein received a Bachelor of Science degree from Kettering University and a Juris Doctor from the University of Michigan Law School.

 Dr. Sarah Childress is a Visiting Assistant Professor of Film Studies at Bowdoin College.
 After spending ten years as an advertising executive, Sarah earned her Ph.D. at Vanderbilt University.
 Sarah has taught Introduction to Film Studies as well as courses in avant-garde cinema, documentary cinema, and Latin American cinema at Vanderbilt University and Bowdoin College.

-Dr. Christina Finneran is the Director of Academic Technology and Consulting within Information Technology at Bowdoin College.
-She provides strategy and vision for enhancing teaching and learning via technology.
-Along with technology training for Bowdoin faculty, staff and students, Dr. Finneran oversees the support of technology that supports student learning, such as digital storytelling, mobile learning, academic software, and the learning management system.
-She has a bachelors of science from Cornell University, a master’s degree in geographic information systems from the University of Buffalo, and a master¹s of library and information science and Ph.D. from Syracuse University.
+Dr. Christina Finneran is the Vice President for Institutional Research, Analytics & Consulting at Bowdoin College.
+Prior to her current position, she served as Bowdoin’s Director of Academic Technology & Consulting where she provided strategy and vision for enhancing teaching and learning via technology.
+Along with technology training for Bowdoin faculty, staff and students, Dr. Finneran oversaw the support of technology to enhance student learning, such as digital storytelling, mobile learning, academic software, and the learning management system.
+Finneran holds a bachelor of science from Cornell University, a master’s degree in geographic information systems from the University of Buffalo, and a master’s of library and information science and Ph.D. in information science and technology from Syracuse University.